StyleTec/hipara/README.md

 To Install
 ======
+The easiest way is to download the "compiled" directory and all files inside. <br>
-Right-click and install the scanner.inf file. <br>
+Then right-click and install the scanner.inf file. <br>
 Open the command line as administrator and go to the 'compiled' directory.
 Type "fltmc load scanner".

 To Run